bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 ## Exercises (Optional)

-* Try installing the UserBundle as a separate bundle.
+* Try installing the UserBundle outside of Appbundle.
 Are there any pros and cons of doing that as compared to putting all the bundles in AppBundle?

 ## References